-Kim Woodbridge caught my attention early on both because of the conversation on her blog and because I learned things.
-Kim is a WordPress expert and I followed her as she explained many of the tips of working with a WordPress blog and her adventure as she decided to become a freelancer.
-The post I linked to in this post is about Broccoli Soup.
-Look at the comments Kim gets on a topic of Broccoli Soup and notice the community Kim keeps her blog real and interesting by giving great information and at the same time keeping it personal.
-Out of that initial contact, I hired Kim to move my blog from an independent WordPress location to my website and to give it a facelift to match the website.
-I would hire Kim again (and probably will soon) because she understands the WordPress world far better than I do.
+Kim even gets comments on a topic of Broccoli Soup!
+Kim keeps her blog real and interesting by giving great information and, at the same time, keeping it personal.
+I hired Kim to move my blog from an independent WordPress location to my website and to give it a facelift to match the website.
+I would hire Kim again because she understands the WordPress world far better than I do.

-Joe Jacobi gave me the first introduction to social media when he and Bob Campbell invited me to LinkedIn.
-He has consistently led by example by the way he uses Twitter, Facebook, his video blogs and more to communicate and grow community.
-His most recent video blog with Jessie Stone from Soft Power Health is inspirational and really reflects the Joe I have grown to know so much better since we started talking through social media.
-Joe came to Wausau for Wausau Whitewater this summer to coach at one of our training camps and by the time he got here and we went to dinner, we had so much more common ground than we had in the days when we only met on the river when he came to compete or coach.
+Joe came to Wausau for Wausau Whitewater this summer to coach at one of our training camps.
+By the time he got here and we went to dinner, we had more common ground than in the days when we only met on the river when he came to compete or coach.

-I could go on for pages of people who have expanded my horizons and given me joy through social media.
-But I won’t.
-Before I end, I will say that if I had one person that has amazed me beyond believe through my social media connection, it would be Marcel Murrell who at 95, has mastered Twitter, YouTube, and Facebook and has entertained, counseled, inspired, and taught those of us who follow him along the way.
+Before I end, I will say that if one person that has amazed me on social media, it was Marcel Murrell.
+At 95, he mastered Twitter, YouTube, and Facebook and entertained, counseled, inspired, and taught those of us who followed him along the way.

 How about you?
 Who inspired you and why are you here?